On the cohomology of finite-dimensional nilpotent groups and Lie rings: Groups

-\section{Definable Maschke's theorem}
+\subsection{Definable Maschke's theorem}

-We will provide another application of the cohomological study of model-theorically finite-dimensional nilpotent groups by proving a definable version of Maschke's theorem.
-We will closely follow the argument for the case of ranked groups given by Tindzhogo Ntsiri in \cite{Tind}.
-We will need the following definability lemma : \begin{fact} (\cite[Proposition 3.6]{Wagd}, extracted from \cite{DelZ}) In a finite-dimensional theory, let $\mathbb{K}$ be a skew-field such that : \begin{itemize} \item there is an upper bound on dimensions of type-definable subsets of $\mathbb{K}$. \item $\mathbb{K}$ contains an invariant unbounded subset. \end{itemize} Then $\mathbb{K}$ is definable. \end{fact} \begin{proposition} In a finite-dimensional$^{\circ}$ theory, let $V$ be a definable connected $p$-elementary abelian group and let $R$ be an invariant commutative ring of definable endomorphisms of $V$ generated by an infinite definable set $X$.
+In this subsection, we provide an application of the cohomological study of finite-dimensional nilpotent groups by proving a definable version of Maschke's theorem.
+We closely follow the argument for the case of groups of finite Morley rank given by Tindzhogo Ntsiri in \cite{Tind}.
+Nevertheless, even for groups of finite Morley rank, the result presented here is new since we can weaken the hypothesis "decent torus" and replace it by "definable connected abelian p-divisible".
+We will need the following definability lemma: \begin{fact} (\cite[Proposition 3.6]{Wagd}, extracted from \cite{DelZ}) In a finite-dimensional theory, let $\mathbb{K}$ be a skew-field such that : \begin{itemize} \item there is an upper bound on dimensions of type-definable subsets of $\mathbb{K}$. \item $\mathbb{K}$ contains an invariant unbounded subset. \end{itemize} Then $\mathbb{K}$ is definable. \end{fact} \begin{proposition} In a finite-dimensional$^{\circ}$ theory, let $V$ be a definable connected $p$-elementary abelian group and let $R$ be an unbounded invariant commutative ring of definable endomorphisms of $V$.
 Suppose that $R^p=R$.
-Let $W$ be a definable connected irreducible (in the definable category) sub-$R$-module, such that $V/W$ is also $R$-irreducible (in the definable category).
-Then $W$ admits a definable $R$-invariant complement. \end{proposition} \begin{proof} First, notice that $R$ is unbounded.
-By considering the action of $R$ on $W$ and $V/W$ and by applying Fact \ref{linearisation}, the rings $C_{\End_{def}(W)}(R)=K_W$ and $C_{\End_{def}(V/W)}(R)=K_{V/W}$ are in fact definable skew-fields.
-Therefore $\ann_R(W)$ and $\ann_R(V/W)$ are prime ideals.
+Let $W$ be a definable connected irreducible $R$-submodule, such that $V/W$ is also $R$-irreducible.
+Suppose also that $R/\ann_R(W)$ and $R/\ann_R(V/W)$ are unbounded.
+Then $W$ admits a definable connected $R$-invariant complement. \end{proposition} \begin{proof} By considering the action of $R$ on $W$ and $V/W$ and by applying Fact \ref{linearisation}, the rings $C_{\End_{\text{def}}(W)}(R/\ann_R(W))=K_W$ and $C_{\End_{\text{def}}(V/W)}(R/\ann_R(V/W))=K_{V/W}$ are in fact definable skew-fields.
+Note that $R/\ann_R(W)\hookrightarrow K_W$ and $R/\ann_R(V/W)\hookrightarrow K_{V/W}$; hence $\ann_R(W)$ and $\ann_R(V/W)$ are prime ideals.
+Moreover, $W$ and $V/W$ are in fact irreducible in the definable category, i.e., any proper definable submodule is trivial : let $W_1$ be a finite $R$-module contained in $W$ and let $0\neq w_1$; then $K_W\cdot w_1=W_1$ is infinite, contradiction (the proof for $V/W$ is similar).
+Till the end of the proof, we use irreducibility in this stronger sense.